 In a post-9/11 environment, the challenges faced by emergency management and homeland security professionals have reached unprecedented levels.
 As we experience an increase in the frequency, complexity and severity of manmade, natural and technological disasters, ever-increasing demands have been placed on emergency professionals and the skill sets required to succeed.
-Today, more so than ever before, the integration of federal, state and local resources, communication and collaboration has become the norm.
-Issues concerning terrorism, critical infrastructure protection/management, risk, business continuity, fire, hazardous materials, law enforcement, public health and safety are no longer domains unto themselves but part of the new fabric of this highly integrated and complex environment.
+Today, more so than ever before, the integration of federal, state and local resources, communication, and collaboration has become the norm.
+Issues concerning terrorism, cyber-security, critical infrastructure protection and management, risk, business continuity, fire, hazardous materials, law enforcement, public health, and safety are no longer domains unto themselves but are now part of the new fabric of this highly integrated and complex environment.
 Consequently, more is now required and expected of our traditional first responders and those charged with the leadership and management roles of these individuals and organizations.

-The Bachelor of Security and Emergency Management program focuses on developing skills to lead and manage individuals and organizations in an increasingly complex environment.
-The program builds upon an individual’s technical capabilities derived from education, training and experience in fire, law enforcement, military or other related fields.
-This technical expertise is then combined with a curriculum of business administration, emergency management and homeland security instruction.
+The homeland security and emergency management program focuses on developing skills to lead and manage individuals and organizations in an increasingly complex environment.
+The program builds upon an individual’s technical capabilities derived from education, training and experience in fire, information technology, law enforcement, military, homeland security, and emergency management or other related fields.
+This technical expertise is combined with a curriculum of business administration, emergency management and homeland security-based instruction.
 This focus gives students the operations management knowledge to lead and manage individuals, departments or agencies on a day-to-day basis as well as during times of crisis at the local, regional, national or international levels.
-This degree is built specifically to meet the needs of those who provide administrative oversight, supervisory control, leadership or management roles within the fields of fire, law, emergency medical services, and security (to include other related fields) at the local, state, federal and international levels.
-The degree also provides those at the responder level the opportunity to further their education, increase their competitive advantage for promotion and advance their operational understanding of the highly integrated emergency management and homeland security environment of today.
+The homeland security and emergency management degree is built specifically to meet the needs of practitioners who provide administrative oversight, leadership or management roles within the homeland security and emergency management enterprise at the local, state, federal and international levels.
+The degree also provides those at the responder level the opportunity to further their education, increase their competitive advantage for promotion, and advance their operational understanding of the highly integrated emergency management and homeland security environment of today.